 In 1999, Jeanette wrote and performed a one-woman show titled, “What’s Your Name, Who’s Your Daddy?” about her life story growing up in the New York State foster care system and being adopted at age 7 1/2.
-Her show received a standing ovation on opening night!
-She held benefit performances for Concerned United Birthparents and Stephen S. Weiss Adoption Support Center.
-In 2006, Jeanette received the Foster Care Hero Advocate award (right) for the Foster Care Awareness Campaign from the County of Los Angeles for her outstanding contributions to the children and families served by the Los Angeles County Foster Care System.
+In 2006, Jeanette received the Foster Care Hero Advocate award (left) for the Foster Care Awareness Campaign from the County of Los Angeles for her outstanding contributions to the children and families served by the Los Angeles County Foster Care System.

 , earned her Masters in Clinical Psychology, with a Child Studies Specialization from Antioch University.
 She brings to her practice a deep passion for family life and all of its complexity.
 She works with parents, adolescents and kids offering an opportunity to resolve conflict, alleviate distress and lay the groundwork for successfully negotiating life’s inevitable challenges and the ever-shifting dynamic of parent/child relationships.
 As the parent of two teens and a tween, both by birth and adoption – adoption related issues are a special area of focus.
 Maureen holds an M.A. from Antioch University.
 She also completed the Family Training Program at the Southern California Counseling Center and co-facilitates the monthly Adopt Salon Pacific Palisades Family Support Group.